Ben4566/Calculator/README.md

-# Calculator Project: Recreating the TI-30X Plus
+# Calculator Project: Building a Scientific Calculator

 Welcome to my Calculator Project!
-This repository contains the source code and documentation for my attempt to recreate the functionality of the TI-30X Plus calculator.
-This project serves as both a learning experience and a fun challenge to develop a feature-rich scientific calculator.
+This repository contains the source code and documentation for my attempt to develop a feature-rich scientific calculator.
+This project serves as both a learning experience and a practical application of the knowledge I have acquired during my studies in planning, modeling, testing, and programming.

 ---

 ## What is the Project?

-The goal of this project is to build a software-based scientific calculator that emulates the functionality of the TI-30X Plus.
-The calculator will support a wide range of mathematical and statistical operations, with a focus on accuracy and usability.
-It is designed to run as a command-line application, with with a graphical user interface.
+The goal of this project is to build a software-based scientific calculator that supports a wide range of mathematical and statistical operations.
+The focus is on accuracy, usability, and reliability.
+The application is designed to run as a command-line application with an optional graphical user interface (GUI).

 ---

 ## Features

-The project aims to replicate the core functionalities of the TI-30X Plus calculator, including:
+The project aims to include the following functionalities:

 - **Basic Arithmetic:** Addition, subtraction, multiplication, and division.
 - **Advanced Math Functions:** Trigonometry, logarithms, exponentiation, and more.
 - **Statistical Operations:** Mean, variance, standard deviation, and other statistical computations.
-- **Input for multiple Values and Operators** For more complex calculations.
+- **Input for Multiple Values and Operators:** Supporting complex calculations.
 - **Error Handling:** Graceful handling of invalid inputs and mathematical errors (e.g., division by zero).

 ---